-If you have never created a Scope Action before, please refer to the below video and the Scope Action Creation Basics article for more information.
+If you have never automated a workflow with our Process Automation framework, you may watch the below video or read our Scope Action Creation Basics article for more information.

 Use Goverlan Scope Actions to search the Windows Event Logs.
 This technique is very useful and has several applications.
 Here are some examples: